tsoernes/azure-llm-toolkit/RERANKER_IMPLEMENTATION.md

 The reranker integrates seamlessly with the toolkit's infrastructure:

 - **Client Compatibility**: Works with both `AzureLLMClient` and raw `AsyncAzureOpenAI`
+- **Default Model**: Uses "gpt-4o-east-US" by default, can be overridden in config
 - **Cost Tracking**: Automatically integrates with toolkit's cost tracking when using `AzureLLMClient`
 - **Rate Limiting**: Respects rate limits through the toolkit's rate limiter
 - **Type Safety**: Full type hints and dataclasses